 Why Understanding Photometrics Prevents Under- or Over-Lighting

 Photometric reports translate lighting design intent into measurable performance.
-For parking lots and warehouses, these reports are often generated from IES files supplied by fixture manufacturers and processed through lighting software.
+For parking lots and warehouses, these reports are generated from IES files supplied by fixture manufacturers and processed through lighting software.
 While many facility owners rely on designers or contractors to interpret the data, understanding the fundamentals allows stakeholders to verify compliance, avoid over-lighting, and prevent costly redesigns.

 What an IES File Represents